Skip to main content

 Some matrices occur frequently enough to be given special names:

-Diagonal matrices are simple to multiply and often appear in eigenvalue problems which we’ll see in upcoming chapters.
+Diagonal matrices are simple to multiply and often appear in eigenvalue problems which we will see in upcoming chapters.
+To check if a matrix is diagonal, the method is_diagonal() can be used.

 • Although the ones matrix is not a predefined matrix in Sage, it is common in other similar computational frameworks such as Octave©, and MATLAB©.
 Essentially, it is a matrix where every entry is 1.
 It can be created by leverage the built-in list duplication operator * applied on a list of ones.

-Sage does not have these last two as predefined command.
-They can however be obtained by leveraging the LU() method that we will see in the next section.
+Note that Sage does not have these predefined commands to create such matrices, or check if a square matrix is of either type (upper or lower triangular).
+They can however be obtained by leveraging the LU() method that we will see later on.